 What is the risk associated with Cyanokit?

-Because hydroxocobalamin has an intense red colour, most patients will have dark red discoloration of the skin and mucous membranes for up to 15 days and of the urine for up to 35 days after receiving Cyanokit.
+Because hydroxocobalamin has an intense red colour, most patients will have dark red colouring of the skin and mucous membranes for up to 15 days and of the urine for up to 35 days after receiving Cyanokit.
 The frequency of the other side effects of Cyanokit cannot be estimated with the information currently available.
-For the full list of all side effects reported with Cyanokit, see the Package Leaflet.
+For the full list of all side effects reported with Cyanokit, see the package leaflet.